lsankar4033/surrogeth/registry/README.md

 to support micromix

 ## TODO

-- add relayer URL/Tor to registry!
-- finish unit tests (esp. batchRelayCall)
+- add unit tests for ERC20 registry